Joe Clements (American football): Coaching

+Upon graduation, Clements began a career as a high school football coach and history teacher.
+He started at Robert E. Lee High School in Houston in 1967 where his team won what was known as the city championship in 1971.
+In 1972 he became the Head Coach and Athletic Director at King High School in Kingsville.

-Clements became a high school football coach and in 1975 became the head coach at his alma mater, Huntsville.
-During his 19 years in Huntsville, he guided the Hornets to 14 playoff seasons and won the 1980 state title.
+In 1975 he became the head coach at his alma mater, Huntsville.
+During his 19 years in Huntsville, he guided the Hornets to 14 playoff seasons, won the 1980 state title and never had a losing record.
+In 1981 he was chosen as 4A Coach of the Year by the Texas Sports Writers Association.
 He finished his 27-year head coaching career with a record of 221–77–6.

+After his retirement, he took several Texas All-Star teams to Australia for the annual Down Under Bowl which he won each time.

 Among others, Clements was the coach of filmmaker Richard Linklater and was the basis for the football coach in the 1993 movie Dazed and Confused.

-He was inducted into the Texas High School Sports Hall of Fame in 2010 for his contributions as a player.
+He received many coaching honors over the years.
+He was selected as one of six coaches by the Houston Chronicle as Coach of the Decade for the 1980's; honored as a charter member in the initial class of inductees to the Greater Houston Area Coaches Association Hall of Honor in 1992; had Huntsville High School Fieldhouse named after him on August 29, 2004; received the Huntsville-Walker County Chamber of Commerce Mance Park Lifetime Achievement Award in 2008; was an initial inductee into the Huntsville High School Hall of Honor in 2009, and was inducted into the Texas High School Sports Hall of Fame in 2010 for his contributions as a player.

 Later life

-Clements married a former University of Texas cheerleader and raised three sons, two of whom later played professional football.
+Clements married a former University of Texas cheerleader.
+Clements and his wife had a daughter and three sons.
+All three sons played football, two of whom later played professional football.

 Steve was the starting quarterback at Huntsville, where he became Texas's high school player of the year, and the state's all-time leading high school passer, surpassing the record set by Ty Detmer.
 After originally attending Texas, he transferred to BYU when he was unhappy with his place on the depth chart.
 He played in the CFL and AFL before becoming a high school football coach.

 Chuck went to the University of Houston and later played several years in the NFL.